Mount Aviat Academy

-Mount Aviat Academy is a Roman Catholic independent, co-educational school, located in Childs, Maryland.
+Mount Aviat Academy is a Roman Catholic independent, co-educational school, located in Childs, Maryland, United States.
 It is run independently within the Roman Catholic Diocese of Wilmington and is operated under the direction of the Oblate Sisters of St. Francis de Sales.
 The current enrollment is just about 250 students, from Delaware, Maryland, and Pennsylvania.
 Mount Aviat was selected as a 2014 National Blue Ribbon School of Excellence.
 This prestigious award is given annually to only 50 private schools nationwide.

 Campus

 The 25 acre campus is home to the school itself as well as a gymnasium, and a convent.

 Athletics

 Mount Aviat participates in the Diocese of Wilmington's CYM program and compete with other schools in the diocese.
 The school currently has a boys' basketball team (grades 4-8) and girls' basketball team (grades 4-8), along with a girls' volleyball team (grades 4-8).
 The teams are coached by parents and the athletic association is also run by the parents.